Beyond-jQuery/book/manuscript/ajax.md

 # Ajax Requests: Dynamic Data and Page Updates {#ajax-requests}

-AJAX, or **A**synchronous **J**avaScript **a**nd **X**ML, is a feature provided by the web API that allows data to be updated or retrieved from a server without reloading the entire page.
+AJAX, or Asynchronous JavaScript And XML, is a feature provided by the web API that allows data to be updated or retrieved from a server without reloading the entire page.
 This capability was absent from the browser initially.
-This time marked the infancy of the web, and with it came along a less-than-ideal user experience that resulted in a fair amount of redundant bytes circulated between client and server.
-The inefficiency of this model was compounded by the fact that internet bandwidth was extremely limited by today's standards.
+The time without this feature marked the infancy of the web, and with it came along a less-than-ideal user experience that resulted in a fair amount of redundant bytes circulated between client and server.
+The inefficiency of this primitive model was compounded by the fact that internet bandwidth was extremely limited, by today's standards.
 Back in 1999 when Microsoft first introduced [`XMLHTTP` as an ActiveX control in Internet Explorer 5.0][xhr-init], about [95% of internet users were limited by a 56 kbps or slower][broadband-99] dial-up connection.

-`XMLHTTP` was a proprietary JavaScript object implemented by Microsoft, and it represented a huge leap in both web development technology and user experience.
-It was the first full-featured transport for focused client/server communication without the need to update the current page.
-Previously, the entire page needed to be reloaded even if only a small segment of the data on the page needed to be refreshed.
-This all changed with the advent of AJAX communication.
-The initial API for this new transport matches it's modern-day cousin - `XMLHTTPRequest`.
-Essentially, this object allows a developer to construct a `new` transport instance, send a GET, POST, PUT, or DELETE request to any endpoint (on the same domain), and then programmatically retrieve the status and message-body of the server's response.
-While the aging `XMLHTTPRequest` will eventually be completely replaced by the [Fetch API][fetch-whatwg], it thrived unopposed and mostly unchanged for about 15 years.
+`XMLHTTP` was a proprietary JavaScript object implemented as part of the web API by Microsoft, and it represented a huge leap in both web development technology and user experience.
+It was the first full-featured built-in transport for focused client/server communication that allowed for updates without replacing the entire page.
+Previously, the entire page needed to be reloaded even if only a small segment of the data on the page had changed.
+The initial API for this new transport matches its modern-day cousin - `XMLHttpRequest`.
+Essentially, this object allows a developer to construct a `new` transport instance, send a GET, POST, PUT, PATCH, or DELETE request to any endpoint (on the same domain), and then programmatically retrieve the status and message-body of the server's response.
+While the aging `XMLHttpRequest` will eventually be replaced by the [Fetch API][fetch-whatwg], it has thrived unopposed and mostly unchanged for about 15 years.

 ## Mastering the concepts of ajax communication